U.S. Virgin Islands Dry Forest

 The U.S. Virgin Islands dry forest is a sub-tropical dry forest spanning the United States Virgin Islands with varying degrees of coverage on each island.
-A dry forest is a habitat type defined by the World Wide Fund for Nature as being a predominantly deciduous forest located in a climate that is warm year-round, and may receive several hundred centimeters of rain per year, they have long dry seasons which last several months.
+A dry forest is a habitat type defined by the World Wide Fund for Nature as being a predominantly deciduous forest located in a climate that is warm year-round.
+A dry forest may receive several hundred centimeters of rain per year, and have long dry seasons which last several months.
 Dry forests can receive 850-1100mm of precipitation per year.
-In the case of the U.S. Virgin islands forest high quantities of sea salt from the ocean decreases the growth height of the trees, aiding in the creation of two canopy layers that are commonly found at an elevation below 300 meters.
-Additionally the unique wind pattern that the islands create may have added to this effect.
+In the case of the U.S. Virgin islands forest, high quantities of sea salt from the ocean decrease the growth height of the trees.
+This creates two canopy layers that are commonly found at an elevation below 300 meters.
+Additionally, the unique wind pattern that the islands create may have added to this effect.

-Within the three islands that make up the United States Virgin Islands, St. John has maintained a higher percentage of dry forest cover competing with St. Thomas at 43.1%; St. Croix has limited dry forest cover (9.22%).
-St. John and St. Thomas topography has significant steep hills and slopes compared to St. Croix.
+Within the three islands that make up the United States Virgin Islands, St. John has maintained a high percentage of dry forest cover, compared to St. Thomas (43.1%) and St. Croix (9.22%).
+The topography of St. John and St. Thomas include steep hills and slopes compared to St. Croix.
 St. John is the most protected of the three islands, and as such it has the largest extensive tropical dry forests in the U.S. Virgin Islands.
 The island contains 650 native plants, 5,000 or more terrestrial insects, over 180 species of birds, of which 90% are native, and six native mammal bat species.
-One of the most common trees in the “native dry forest garden” is the amarat.
-They are acacias, (casha bush) but do not have thorns likes most other varieties.
+The islands' rich diversity also provide a host of species interactions, such as St. Croix Anole lizards that prey on Caribbean termites.
+One of the most common trees in the “native dry forest garden” is the amarat, a thornless variety of acacia (casha bush).